10 of the greatest gigs I ever went to (none of them were Kate Bush)

 India.Arie – Hammersmith Apollo, I think in 2001

 I remember a few things about my evening watching India.Arie in Hammersmith.
-Firstly that the famous actress Tamzin Outwaite was sitting in front of me and she looks exactly the same in real life as she does on TV, only fractionally smaller and, like all actors, with a slightly larger out-of-proportion head.
+Firstly that the famous actress Tamzin Outwaite was sitting in front of me and she looks exactly the same in real life as she does on TV.
 Secondly I was with my old buddy Hip Hop Sam.
 And thirdly, it all got a bit ridiculous when India started wheeling out harps and lutes to show how musical she can be.

 What’s the best gig YOU’VE ever been to?